 First Northern continues to thrive as one of the oldest independent community banks in the greater Sacramento region.
 Our goals and objectives are not driven by Wall Street.
 We focus on the local economy rather than reaching into unfamiliar markets.
-Our First Northern offices consist of 9 full service branches throughout Solano, Yolo, Sacramento, and Placer counties, a satellite branch in a retirement community in Davis, a Mortgage Loan office, two Investment & Brokerage Services offices, an Asset Management & Trust Department, and a Commercial Loan Office in Contra Costa County.
+Our First Northern offices consist of 10 full service branches throughout Solano, Yolo, Sacramento, and Placer counties, a Mortgage Loan office, two Investment & Brokerage Services offices, an Asset Management & Trust Department, and a Commercial Loan Office in Contra Costa County.

 Our Bank's Core Values are paramount in every decision we make:

 - People First

 Our unwavering commitment to these Values has helped fuel our history of continuous growth and expansion of our services and market areas.
 We are proud of our past and we are excited about our future.

 Other key factors that differentiate First Northern Bank include: